justinpinkney/awesome-pretrained-stylegan/template.md

 A collection of pre-trained [StyleGAN](https://github.com/NVlabs/stylegan) models trained on different datasets at different resolution.

+_For the equivalent collection for StyleGAN 2, see [this repo](https://github.com/justinpinkney/awesome-pretrained-stylegan2)_

 {% for model in models %}
 [![](images/thumbs/{{ model.name | replace(" ", "%20") }}.jpg)](#{{ model.name | replace(" ", "-")}}){% endfor %}